AI Resume Review vs Human Editors (2026)

 The Optimal Workflow

-Based on what we’ve seen from candidates who land MBB interviews:
+Based on what we’ve seen from candidates who land MBB interviews, here’s the sequence that works:

 Try the AI Approach First